 This page is for healthcare providers and medical professionals.
-For more general information on hepatitis, please see our Hepatitis Pages.
+For more general information, see our Hepatitis pages.

 What is hepatitis?

-There are two categories for viral hepatitis infections—acute and chronic.
+There are 2 categories for viral hepatitis infections—acute and chronic.

 - An infection acquired within the last 12 months.